radgrad/docusaurus2/docs/developers/design/scripts/howto/generate-demo-fixture.md

 ### Edit the `userConfig1.json` file (optional)

+The `userConfig1.json` file defines five students:

+  * `abi@hawaii.edu` Abi is a sophomore who has planned her Junior year.
+  * `alfred@hawaii.edu` Alfred is a senior with one academic term left.
+  * `betty@hawaii.edu` Betty is a junior with about a full year left.
+  * `charley@hawaii.edu` Charley is a blank student with no interests or career goals.
+  * `ella@hawaii.edu` Ella is an alumni.

 You can edit the `data/userConfig1.json` file if you want to change the students or their plans.

 The `userConfig1.json` file has two parts `studentProfiles` and `studentPlans`.